 You do not need the Italy Green Pass to consume food/drink:

-If you are travelling from Italy to another EU or Schengen country, you will need to check with the airline and destination country as to what documents they need you to provide.
+If you are traveling from Italy to another EU or Schengen country, you will need to check with the airline and destination country as to what documents they need you to provide.

 If you are an Italian citizen or legal resident of Italy and you have been vaccinated in Italy, you will receive an AUTHCODE on your mobile device.

-This will allow you to get your Italy Green Pass, or rather EU Digital Covid Certificate.
+This will allow you to get your Italy Green Pass.

 For further details, visit the official page of the EU Digital Certificate in Italy.

 While it's straightforward and simple to get your Italy Green Pass if you are an Italian citizen or legal resident, AND if you've been fully vaccinated in Italy, many Italian citizens/residents (including me) have been vaccinated outside of Italy and these vaccination records are not in the Italian system.